Riccardo105/Gift-Wrapping-service/README.md

 # Welcome to the Gift-Wrapping-service project

-This project is componsed of 3 parts: a customer applications which allows the customer to personalize a gift to be wrapped by the store, a store application which allows the employees to perform a series fo actions and a database to store many useful information to both applications and the store.
+This app allows the user to customise the packaging of his present.
+The user can choose the wrapping paper, colours, bow and/or gift card. once the prersent is finalised a quote will be calculated according to the size of the present and the user's personal choices.